woutervanwijk/v4/content/featured/PiMusicBox/index.md

 Connecting some dots

 Pi MusicBox started out with an itch.
 I really liked Spotify, but there was no good and affordable way to connect it easily to my audioset in my living room.
 I built my own solution by connecting a couple of seperate open source projects with the Raspberry Pi minicomputer.
-(The project is no longer maintained)
+It was so popular, it got in total 2.5K stars on Github.